rishikavikondala/chat-with-car/README.md

 - In the `ui` directory, run `npm install` and then `npm start`.
 - In the `api` directory, run `pip install -r requirements.txt` and then `uvicorn main:app --reload`.
 - Go to `localhost:3000`, click the Connect button and go through the Smartcar flow.
-- If you are not prompted to do so by default, then visit https://www.tesla.com/_ak/smartcar.com and add Smartcar as a third party key.
+- If you are not prompted to do so by default, then visit https://www.tesla.com/_ak/smartcar.com and add Smartcar as a third-party key.
 See [here](https://smartcar.com/docs/help/oem-integrations/tesla/developers#commands) for more information on why this is needed.

 ## Future extensions